tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 For unstructured data such as symmetric encrypted data or cryptographic hashes, although CRQCs can search for specific solutions across all possible input combinations (e.g., Grover's Algorithm), no CRQCs is known  to break the security properties of these classes of algorithms.

-How can someone be sure then that an improved algorithm won’t outperform Grover's algorithm at some point in time?
+How can someone be sure that an improved algorithm won’t outperform Grover's algorithm at some point in time?
 Christof Zalka has shown that Grover's algorithm (and in particular its non-parallel nature) achieves the best possible complexity for unstructured search {{Grover-search}}.

 Finally, in their evaluation criteria for PQC, NIST is considering a security level equivalent to that of AES-128, meaning that NIST has confidence in standardizing parameters for PQC that offer similar levels of security as AES-128 does {{NIST}}​.
 As a result, 128-bit algorithms should be considered quantum-safe for many years to come.

 ## Asymmetric cryptography

 “Shor’s algorithm” on the other side, efficiently solves the integer factorization problem (and the related discrete logarithm problem), which offer the foundations of the public-key cryptography that the world uses today.
-This implies that, if a CRQC is developed, today’s public-key cryptography algorithms (e.g., RSA, Diffie-Hellman and Elliptic Curve Cryptography - ECC) and the accompanying digital signatures schemes and protocols would need to be replaced by algorithms and protocols that can offer cryptanalytic resistance against CRQCs.
+This implies that, if a CRQC is developed, today’s public-key cryptography algorithms (e.g., RSA, Diffie-Hellman and Elliptic Curve Cryptography) and protocols would need to be replaced by algorithms and protocols that can offer cryptanalytic resistance against CRQCs.
 Note that Shor’s algorithm doesn’t run on any classic computer, it needs a CRQC.

 For example, to provide some context, one would need 20 million noisy qubits to break RSA-2048 in 8 hours {{RSA8HRS}} or 4099 stable qubits to break it in 10 seconds {{RSA10SC}}.